 An ordinary Filipino spends Php30.00/meal (US$.60), but you won’t be eating what most ordinary Filipinos have, right?

 With my exhaustive affairs around my country, I could say that our food varies from one place to another.
 But definitely, Bicol region is a foodie’s paradise.

 Horrible.
 The lack of efficient public transportation has been a problem in the Philippines.
-Hence, if you are here, it is important to have apps such as Uber and Grab (Southeast Asia’s version of Uber).
+Hence, if you are here, it is important to have apps such as Grab (Southeast Asia’s version of Uber).
 Even locals are scammed by taxis, how much more if you are a foreigner.
-So download these two.
+So download Grab.
 They are quite handy around Southeast Asia.

 Cebu City’s Sinulog Festival (every third Sunday of January) must be the biggest festival in the country.
 Some people think it is synonym to a street party, but by tradition, it is not.
 It is a religious festival dedicated to baby Jesus Sto.
 Niño.
 It involves a lot of dancing, singing, and vibrant costumes.

 Aklan’s Ati-atihan also commences in January for the same reason: Sto.
 Niño.
 Dancers are all painted in black and wear vibrant costumes.